-Similarly, Iqbal et al (Iqbal, Akkour, AmLutairi, & Aldhufairi, 2021) engages students to discuss the challenges and opportunities in implementing AI in medical education.
-Preiksaitis et al (Preiksaitis, et al., 2023) asks the possibility of using ChatGPT to write recommendation letter for academics in medicine.
-They find that only 59.4% of the respondents were able to identify recommendation letters written by AI.
+Similarly, Iqbal et al. (2021) engages students to discuss the challenges and opportunities in implementing AI in medical education, while Preiksaitis et al. (2023) questions the possibility of using ChatGPT to write recommendation letters for academics in medicine.
+In the latter study, they found that only 59.4% of the respondents were able to identify recommendation letters written by AI.